Global Public Health and Science (BS)

 Students pursuing a major in Biology and co-major in Global Public Health complete a concentration in Biology that emphasizes one of the following areas: genetics and genomics, infectious diseases, or environmental health.
 This plan of study provides a unique opportunity for students to explore cutting-edge life science and how recent advances can help address some of the world’s most complex health challenges.
 Graduates are well-prepared to pursue professional studies in medicine, dentistry, public health, and nutrition, as well as academic and research positions.

-Departmental advising is absolutely crucial for students pursuing this demanding major and co-major.
-Students must satisfy all requirements of the College Core Curriculum (the First-Year Seminar, foreign language, expository writing, and Foundations of Contemporary Culture).
-Careful planning is necessary to ensure that all major, prehealth, and College Core Curriculum requirements can be completed in four years.
+Departmental advising is crucial for students pursuing this demanding combined major program.
+Students must satisfy all requirements of the College Core Curriculum (the First-Year Seminar, Foreign Language, Expository Writing, and Foundations of Contemporary Culture).
+Careful planning is necessary to ensure that all major, prehealth (if applicable), and College Core Curriculum requirements can be completed in four years.

 Honors in Global Public Health and Biology